GeertvanGeest/dirHap/README.md

 -o ./examples/haplotypes.txt
 ```

-This gives the following output (haplotypes.txt), which is a tab-delimited txt file, where columns correspond to "sample  chrom start end seq count"
+This gives the following output (haplotypes.txt), which is a tab-delimited txt file:
 ```
 s501	ST4.03ch01	29682248	29682338	ACA	408
 s501	ST4.03ch01	29682248	29682338	CCA	894